xeroctl chat

 echo "You are a terse senior engineer.
 Answer only in bullet points." > persona.txt

-xeroctl chat --endpoint my-endpoint --interactive --from-file persona.txt
+xeroctl chat send --endpoint my-endpoint --interactive --from-file persona.txt